 In my article What to feed a bearded dragon?
-I have showed you what you should know when it comes to bearded dragon diet (Also check out my new article 5 Bearded Dragon Diet Tips You MUST know).
+I have shown you what you should know when it comes to bearded dragon diet (Also check out my new article 5 Bearded Dragon Diet Tips You MUST know).
 That article covers the basics.
 In this article I have created a Bearded Dragon Food List for you, to show you what you can feed your beardie and believe me that is a lot.

 Bearded dragons are not very picky when it comes to food.
 If you throw a few crickets in your beardie tank, your dragon will jump on them and swallow every cricket one after another at one bite.

-However if you love bearded dragons as much as I do, you want to make sure that your dragon stays healthy and therefore you should offer your beardie something new from time to time, especially if you haven an adult dragon.
+However, if you love bearded dragons as much as I do, you want to make sure that your dragon stays healthy and therefore you should offer your beardie something new from time to time, especially if you have an adult dragon.

-Don´t worry, it doesn´t have to be a four-course menu, started with a variation of tuna and salmon, followed by a curry-lemongrass soup. …lol.
+Don´t worry, it doesn´t have to be a four-course menu, starting with a variation of tuna and salmon, followed by a curry-lemongrass soup. …lol.

 Here comes the bearded dragon food list

 Now before you have a look at that list, please make sure you read this first:

 I have marked the stuff in that list.

-- Black means, that you can feed it to your beardie unhesistatingly.
+- Black means, that you can feed it to your beardie unhesitatingly.

 - Purple means, that you should not feed it too often.